broleomo/phq-9-form/README.md

 - Client needed a way to easily suggest standardized clinical assessments after completing a screener.

 Solution:
-- I created a multistep form to track answers to and returns the results of the PHQ-9 questionare
+- I created a multistep form to track answers to and returns the results of the PHQ-9 questionare with React.
+- I created an answers service and route with express and hooked up a MongoDB to store all submitted answers to my db.
 - Answers are submitted after clicking the "Submit" button at the end of the form

 Reasoning behind technical choices
 - I decided to keep it all within my stronger wheelhouse (javascript - Node/Express & React) for client and server
+- I created a MongoDB database to storing answer submissions with a post request.
+(I can demo this portion.)
-- I utilized Material UI to quickly be able to produce React components
+- I utilized Material UI to quickly be able to quickly produce React components
 - Utilized CSS modules to create styling that adds unique IDs to classes, to avoid any overriding of className variables